SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ### Web part icon should be 64x64px with transparent background

 We recommend that you use a 64x64px image with transparent background for your web part's icon.
 This will allow it to be correctly displayed in the different UI modes in SharePoint.

+### Microsoft Teams logos will need to be using correct image sizes

+If your solution contains components targeted for Microsoft Teams, they are expected to use the official image sizes based on Microsoft Teams guidance.
+Outline image has to be 32x32px and color image as 192x192px.

+### Full page image has to be sized properly

+If solution contains components which are targeted to be exposed as single part app pages, each of these components must have `fullPageAppIconImageUrl` attribute with specific image designed to be used when new page is created in SharePoint.
+This image must be sized as 193x158px.

 ### Web part should have a title that's configurable in the property pane